-This is a big decision and with so many shades, colours and finishes, the options for paints are endless and it’s easy to feel overwhelmed.
-When you finally land on what you feel is the right one it’s tempting to buy it fast and get out of there.
+Paint is a big decision, and with so many shades, colours and finishes, the options for paints are endless, and it’s easy to feel overwhelmed.
+When you finally land on what you think is the right one it’s tempting to buy it fast and get out of there.
 But take a moment to remember your surroundings.

 An old trick used to test a paint’s true colour is to cut a hole in the middle of some white paper and place it over the colour - Look through the hole to see the colour in its most natural state.

 There’s nothing better than displaying a great selection of knick-knacks and memorabilia, tales from your upbringing, souvenirs from your travels, an heirloom from a relative.
 But there’s no need to display every Single one of them.

 Pick and choose wisely, especially in smaller areas because these spaces will get cluttered very quickly.
 A few of your favourite and most treasured pieces will add flair to the room without flooding it.
 Give them space to stand out and be a feature, and it’s far more effective and pleasing to everyone’s eyes.

 If you’re spoilt for choice, then you can always rotate your selection every few months and breathe new life into space each time.
 You can also spread your collections through your home - a knick-knack in the hallway and a souvenir in the kitchen will place your stamp through the house to tell your stories.